 - Relevant: I want to eat healthier to improve my spine health.

-The examples of SMART goals we provided are just that, examples.
+These examples of SMART goals are just that, examples.
 To make a resolution that will really work for you, sit down and write out your own SMART goal.
-We wish you a happy and healthy 2018!
+We wish you a happy and healthy 2022!